echoe/echoe.github.io/_posts/2024-02-08-jack-on-linux.md

 ---
 layout: post
 title: Realtime audio on Linux?
-It's actually not that bad if you know the secret annotations!
+It's actually not that bad if you know the secret invocations!
 subtitle:
 tags: [music, code, tech]
 comments: false